 - Disk space: This is the total size of your SSD.

-- 44100 Hz: The number and total size of WAV files of the sample set.
+- Number of sample files and Size of sample files: The number and total size of WAV files of the sample set.

 In this view you can save or load the current settings.
 For example, you can create settings for various consoles or environments:

 The list shows the settings sets that you have saved, with the time at which they were saved.
 A settings set contains all parameter values of the four parameter views.
 It is not possible to save only a subset of the parameters.
-Saving is done by tapping Save current settings and entering a name.
-When you long-tap a settings set, you get an action menu by which you can load, duplicate or rename the set.
-Delete by swiping.
+Saving the current settings is done by tapping Save current settings and entering a name.
+When you long-tap a settings set, you get an context menu by which you can load, duplicate, rename or delete the set.
+Deleting can also be done by swiping.
 Beware: Loading overwrites all your current settings.